 |Take that, my little corrupt Italian capitalist system!|

-Even so, some symbols - like 'stop' signs are better left heeded for their symbolic message rather than regarded purely as red octagons posing abstract contrast with the muddy crossroad behind them. you can topple the entire financial system if you're not careful; you can drift so far off the grid you can't get back.
-It's fine if you want to live your life that way, but you screw with the welfare of criminals and at your own risk, and you better take that risk seriously.
+Even so, some symbols - like 'Stop' signs are better left heeded for their symbolic message rather than regarded purely as red octagons.
+Failure to do do so could lead to your death by car.
+Similarly, give your money away like it's a disease and you can drift so far off the grid you can't get back.
+It's fine if you want to live your life that way, but you screw with your own life at your own risk, and you better take that risk seriously.
 Vanessa Redgrave isn't playing around.

 (see also: Through a Dark Symbol).